Health Check

 Spread the facts, not the flu

 It’s important to stay informed about colds and flu and to rely on evidence-based information rather than common myths and misconceptions.
-By understanding the facts about the flu vaccine, the importance of cold and flu prevention strategies, and the limitations of home remedies, you can take proactive steps to protect yourself and your community from the spread of cold and flu.
+By understanding these facts, the importance of cold and flu prevention strategies, and the limitations of home remedies, you can take proactive steps to help protect yourself and your community from the spread of cold and flu.

 Written by Editor Medibank